 Recently, I sat down to plan a cruise to Europe this summer.
 After staring at the computer for a few minutes, the first thing that came to mind was to check out kayak.com and see what airfare looked like.
-Well, small problem – there are a lot of airports in Europe and lots of possible destinations.
+Well, there is a small problem – there are a lot of airports in Europe and many possible destinations.

-Her first piece of advice to me – know what you want to accomplish.
+Her first advice to me is to know what you want to accomplish.

 - Where do I want to go?